Skip to content

 The useful version of this topic starts with a draft-room question, not a slogan: what changes in your actual lineup if the room is right, and what changes if the room is wrong?
 With Jonathan Taylor, Kyren Williams, Bijan Robinson and Jahmyr Gibbs, the answer usually comes down to role certainty, price, and format.
 A player can be a good football bet and still be a bad fantasy pick if the cost already assumes the cleanest version of the workload.

-Use PPR, DFS and weather as the price layer, then check the football layer underneath it.
+Use PPR, hold and DFS as the price layer, then check the football layer underneath it.
 The Bills, Ravens, Eagles and Lions examples matter because offensive environment decides how much margin for error a player has.
 A target earner on a slow, unstable offense needs a different discount than the same profile attached to a high-efficiency quarterback and a top-five implied total.

 Player comps before the clock